tymyrddin/blue/source/docs/active/honeyports/honeyports.md

 * Use high-interaction traps only on isolated segments or sacrificial hosts.
 * Automate alerts and blocking, but log everything.
 You may want to go back and see who fell for what.
-* Rotate ports and tweak behaviour regularly—nothing says "go away" like inconsistency.
+* Rotate ports and tweak behaviour regularly, nothing says "go away" like inconsistency.
 * Don’t use honeyports on actual production ports.
 You’ll be kicking out your own users.
 It’s funny once.

 ## Resources